Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Cranbourne has 77 active public transport stops offering a mix of train and bus services.
-These are served by 17 different routes that collectively facilitate 9,074 weekly passenger trips.
-The city's transport accessibility is rated as good, with residents located an average of 288 meters from the nearest stop.
+Cranbourne has 77 active public transport stops, offering a mix of train and bus services.
+These stops are served by 17 different routes, collectively facilitating 9,074 weekly passenger trips.
+Transport accessibility is deemed good, with residents typically situated 288 meters from the nearest stop.

-Service frequency across all routes averages 1,296 trips per day, equating to approximately 117 weekly trips per individual stop.
+Service frequency averages 1,296 trips per day across all routes, translating to about 117 weekly trips per individual stop.

 Frequently Asked Questions - Transport